mvysny/vaadin-on-kotlin/docs/creating_ui.md

 Let's thus write the DSL function for constructing the `FormLayout` component.
 This `formLayout()` function must perform two tasks:

 * Create a `FormLayout` component and insert it into the parent `VerticalLayout`;
-* Provide a block which would make all functions called from this block insert components into the `FormLayout`.
+* Provide a block which would make all functions, called from this block, insert components into the `FormLayout`.

 The first item can be achieved simply by using [functions with receivers](https://kotlinlang.org/docs/reference/lambdas.html#function-literals-with-receiver).
 Here, the receiver would simply be the parent `VerticalLayout` (or rather `HasComponents` which is a supertype of all